Daniel Roth (writer): LinkedIn

-In his role, Roth oversees a team of 65+ editors across the globe – from Amsterdam to Sydney – who handle curation of breaking news and views on LinkedIn; creation of original articles and videos; and the cultivation of new and top contributors across the site.
+In his role, Roth oversees a team of 200+ editors across the globe – from Amsterdam to Sydney – who handle curation of breaking news and views on LinkedIn; creation of original articles and videos; and the cultivation of new and top contributors across the site.
 Over the years, he helped build and launch the Influencer program, the 12-country-spanning, 7-language Daily Rundown, the This is Working series and podcast – and other areas of original and curated articles and insights.
 Business Insider once dubbed him the "most powerful business journalist on the Internet."
-He’s spoken to guests such as Sir Richard Branson, Brene Brown, Sarah Blakely and Mark Cuban.
+He has spoken to guests such as Sir Richard Branson, Brene Brown, Sarah Blakely and Mark Cuban.

 In 2020, the editorial team was renamed the LinkedIn News team.
 Business Insider once called him the "most powerful business journalist on the Internet".

-Personal life

-Roth, originally from Louisville, KY, graduated from Northwestern University's Medill School of Journalism in 1995.
-He is married and lives in Brooklyn with his wife and three sons.
+In 2024, the Editorial team and LinkedIn Learning teams were combined to create the 500-person Content Development team, responsible for all original content and creators on LinkedIn.